kohler/peteramati/jail/HARDENING.md

   generalized unchanged.
-- **All four cgroup limits applied** on both leaf and pool via a table-driven `cgroup_write_limits` (`cgroup_limit_infos[]` maps id → controller + file), and `memory` joins the delegated set when any `memory.*` limit is set. `pool_limits` is written onto the pool, so per-jail and pool caps compose as `min(leaf, pool, …)`.
+- **All four cgroup limits applied** on both leaf and pool via a table-driven `cgroup_write_limits` (`cgroup_limit_infos[]` maps id → controller + file), and `memory` joins the delegated set when any `memory.*` limit is set.
+The pool limits are written onto the pool, so per-jail and pool caps compose as `min(leaf, pool, …)`.
 Verified by `--dry-run --verbose` (exact command sequence for default / literal / `$SELF` bases + path validation) and a live `--privileged` container (pool `pids.max=200` + leaf `pids.max=15` both created